 As I said earlier, the Practitioner examination has changed slightly.
 The new examination focuses on practical skills.
 It challenges the candidate on all parts of the PRINCE2® method but with fewer questions on things like management products and there is now equal emphasis on the 7 themes.
 There are questions on the typical application of the core of each of the 7 themes and processes to identify whether an approach to the project is effective or not.
 Whereas, in the old examination there was the possibility of gaining 80 marks, in the updated version there are only a possible 68 marks and the amount of additional information required to answer the questions has also been reduced.
 The time allowance remains the same, but potentially the questions are slightly more challenging.

 - Objective testing

-- 150 minutes’ duration with no additional reading time
+- Two-and-a-half hours’ duration, no additional reading time

 - Open book.
 (Only the official printed hard copy of the Managing Successful Projects with PRINCE2®2017 Edition is allowed)